Bowel (Colorectal) Cancer

 And I've never had cause to regret that.
 I still feel that that was the best option and, and I'm glad I went for it although I had to have major surgery.

-The shock of having cancer was compounded for those who had received repeated assurances from their GP or consultant that what they had was certainly not serious and, in some cases, a product of their imagination.
+The shock of having cancer was compounded for those who had received repeated assurances from their GP or consultant that what they had was certainly not serious, and, in some cases, a product of their imagination.
 Many had gone to the appointment alone.
-One woman whose GP and consultant had both been slow to act and unhelpful in their communication with her, explains how she never understood that a polyp could be cancerous.
+One woman whose GP and consultant had both been slow to act and unhelpful in their communication with her, explains that she never understood that a polyp could be cancerous.

 She did not understand that a polyp could be cancerous and was shocked by her diagnosis.